schwa/transmogrify/README.md

 # transmogrify

-Simple tool for convert JSON/YAML/TOML files from one format to another.
+Simple tool for converting JSON/YAML/TOML files from one format to another.